96 kHz.org

 A virtual analog Piano in VHDL

-This page describes the details of my virtual piano based on the physical string and wood model in VHDL language.
+This page describes some details of my virtual piano based on the physical string and wood model in VHDL language.
 Have a look the detailed comparison between DSP and FPGA for virtual analog modeling in the case of strings in the former page: virtual analog piano.
-Energy controlled self oscillating elements are used to represent the basic parts of a piano consisting of various groups of strings and wood which all interact with each other.
-While the first models were limited in complexity because of the small FPGA platform and also were not much optimized for FPGA usage since they were mostly derived from older DSP equations (describing strings with the known differential equations), the new platform works with optimized models which are totally pipelined.
-The functions are spread over at least 2 FPGAs, while 4 are available:
+Energy controlled self oscillating elements are used to represent the basic parts of a piano consisting of various groups of strings and wood which all interact with each other in a kind of a matrix.
+While the first models were limited in complexity because of the small FPGA platform and also were not much optimized for FPGA usage (they were mostly derived from older DSP equations describing strings with the known differential equations), the new platform works with optimized models which are totally pipelined.
+The functions are spread over at least 2 Altera Cylcone 2 FPGAs, while 4 are intended to be conncected:

 music instrument modeling in VHDL - a virtual Piano in a Cyclone II FPGA

-The currently used platform is a Altera Cyclone II system from www.fpga-dev.de and can be extended easily since they only need to be synched on system level with an accuracy below the 96kHz-timing and need some wires for MIDI input and Audio output.
+The currently used platform is an Altera Cyclone II system from www.fpga-dev.de together with my Gleichmann-PCB which can be connected and extended easily since they only need to be synched on system level with an accuracy in the range of the 96kHz-timing and need some wires for MIDI input and Audio output.
 S/PDIF based signaling is used for both.
 See the digital audio dsp structure and the MIDI via S/PDIF page for details.
 For the correct function of the linear working synthesizer (each voice is strictly related to one sound channel) it is necessary to map incoming MIDI data (all on channel 1) to all 1024 channels to make use of the oscillators.
 As a result the lowest available piano sound is mapped to tone number 0 in the channels 0 ...
 7 and the highest number is moved to channels 1016 to 1023, where the oscillators play all the same sound.

 VHDL piano - MIDI and Oscillator routing - Jürgen Schuhmacher

-The physically grouped strings in the real piano therefore require some copies of the oscillator which are controlled by the same MIDI tone channel and act slightly different.
-This is done by an overlay of 2 additional oscillator voices.
+The physically grouped strings in the real piano also require some copies of the oscillators which are controlled by the same MIDI tone channel and act slightly different to.
+This is done by an overlay of 2 additional oscillator voice groups.
+The frequencies themselves again have individual settings which allows to set the typical frequency spreading which has to be applied at real pianos.
 The wooden parts are also emulated by oscillators which can stay passive and are not controlled from the outside.
 Altogether 48 oscillators are used for one channel finally and 16 more are planned for outer wood modeling.
-For all piano voices a number of 8192 oscillators should be required.
+For all piano voices a number of 8192 oscillators are be required.

 A virtual piano model